1. How should I pick programs to which I should apply?

 12. Where can I get high-quality, detailed advice to inform my graduate school decisions?

 The psychology discussion forum at http://forums.studentdoctor.net/forumdisplay.php?f=57 is full of helpful discussions on such hot topics as which programs have recently made admission decisions (a popular topic each spring) and questions like "Given my experiences, GPA and GRE scores, what are my chances?"
+Also, Dr. Joel Nadler of the SIUE psychology department has assembled an excellent collection of articles about applying to psychology graduate programs on his web site.

 13. If I can't find an answer to one of my graduate school questions on one of the psychology department's web pages, whom should I contact?